mlensment/subtitle-downloader/README.md

 * `sub The.Big.Bang.Theory.S07E24.HDTV.x264-LOL.mp4`
 * `vlc The.Big.Bang.Theory.S07E24.HDTV.x264-LOL.mp4`
 * Enjoy!

+Optionally you can run `sub The.Big.Bang.Theory.S07E24.HDTV.x264-LOL.mp4 -r`
+This starts VLC player automatically, but does not detach from terminal.

 ## Under the hood
 * This script goes to www.podnapisi.net, finds subtitles for your specified media file.